-“We threw a show in the kitchen and someone punched a hole in the wall.
-So I took a Toxic Narcotic patch off my pants and patched it up.
+“It kind of started out of necessity.
+We threw a show in the kitchen and someone punched a hole in the wall.
+So I took a Toxic Narcotic patch off my pants and covered it up.
 It worked well, so when the side of the living room started falling apart, I used my Discharge buttflap to seal it up.
-Eventually, we were patching patches with patches and, well, just look at it,” Garner said, motioning to the sloppily-stitched-together dwelling that hosts touring punk bands most weekends.
+Eventually, we were patching patches with patches and, well, just look at it,” said Garner motioning to the sloppily-stitched-together dwelling that hosts touring punk bands most weekends.
 “I’ve found hipster D-beat and crust band patches are better suited for the exterior of the house than 90s street punk bands.
 We keep those ones inside.”

 The city has been talking about tearing down the house for several years, but after the election of a more conservative mayor, it looks like things might finally begin to unravel for the 16 punks and 12 bandana-wearing dogs that call the patch house home.